itti/mc-site/publish/-Dasam/Letter Stacking.md

-Love the stacked lettering for ਅਫਜੂੰ - this is from the Patna [[Dasam]] bir dated 1698.
+Love the stacked lettering for ਅਫਜੂੰ - this is from the Patna [[PUBLISHED/publish/-Dasam/Dasam]] bir dated 1698.

 ![[afjun.png]]